biyacraft/smart-irrigation/README.md

 # gesture-based-interface-for-YouTube-playback
-Edge Impulse and
-the Raspberry Pi Pico
+Using Edge Impulse and the Raspberry Pi Pico